Sounders run out of magic in 3-0 loss to Columbus Crew in MLS Cup

-But the Columbus Crew SC pulled off a complete makeover to put the Sounders FC away early in winning the club’s first MLS Cup since 2008.
-Midfielder Lucas Zelarayan’s brace in the 82nd minute capped a 3-0 victory Saturday at MAPFRE Stadium.
+But it wasn’t their defense that was on display.
+The Crew pressed the Sounders early to build a 2-0 lead at halftime and continued until the Cup was won, the club’s first since 2008.

-Major League Soccer’s close to a 25th season was also the end of an era at the historic facility, which opened in 1999 as the league’s first soccer-specific design and played host to three MLS Cup finals.
+“It was a daring first half on their end and it paid off,” Frei said.
+“We just weren’t, for some reason, ready for that.
+I don’t have the answer for it.
+I wish after we dodged a couple of bullets early on, we would’ve woken up a little bit and would’ve been able to find our way into the game.
+We didn’t and we got punished.”

-With key first-choice starters in midfielder Darlington Nagbe and winger Pedro Santos, who both announced Friday they tested positive for COVID-19, the Sounders knew the Crew would have a different look than what they studied on game-film.
+With key first-choice starters in midfielder Darlington Nagbe and winger Pedro Santos, who both announced Friday they had tested positive for COVID-19, the Sounders knew the Crew would have a different look than what they studied on film.

 Seattle wanted to simply focus on imposing their style on Columbus, anticipating the Crew would lean on their defensive strengths.
-Instead, the Crew dominated in attacking early, creating five set pieces in the opening 20 minutes.
+Instead the Crew created five set pieces in the opening 20 minutes.

-The Sounders’ defense was disheveled.
-Columbus’ opening score was a beautiful, left-footed finish on the run and in the air for Zelarayan in the 25th minute.
+The Sounders defense was disheveled.
+Columbus’ opening score was a beautiful, left-footed finish on the run and in the air for midfielder Lucas Zelarayan in the 25th minute.
 Teammate Harrison Afful had the long pass from the right side of the field to the left corner of the six-yard box to set up the play.

 For the second goal, Zelarayan used a quick fake move to set up midfielder Derrick Etienne Jr. for the second goal.
 The latter was able to get his strike off before Sounders fullback Alex Roldan could recover and defend the score in the 31st minute.